qinghaoh/qinghaoh.github.io/_posts/2022-04-08-string-searching.markdown

     char from = startInclusive ? s1.charAt(index) : 'a';
     char to = endInclusive ? s2.charAt(index) : 'z';
     for (char c = from; c <= to; c++) {
-        // KMP to count the number of matches of pattern evil in text current built string (ending at c) int j = evilMatched;
+        // KMP to count the number of matches of pattern `evil` in current built text (path from root to c) int j = evilMatched;
         while (j > 0 && evil.charAt(j) != c) {
             j = lps[j - 1];